 A herniated disk is one of the most common causes of lower back pain.
-Several medications are available to help a person reduce their pain.
+Medications that can help include NSAIDs and prescription drugs such as corticosteroids.

 The American Academy of Orthopaedic Surgeons (AAOS) states that pain medications do not heal a herniated disk — they can only help relieve the pain while the disk heals.